-We declared spiral-cut hot dogs a summer sensation in 2015, and think they’re due for a revival.
+Want to make the perfect hot dog?
+Spiral-cut it and char it on the grill.
+We first declared spiral-cut hot dogs a summer sensation in 2015, but they’re anything but old hat.
 Spiral-cutting your grilled hot dogs isn’t just for show (though it is a fun trick)—it creates more surface area, which means more caramelization and more nooks and crannies for your toppings to nestle in.
 Plus, the dogs cook up perfectly straight and will actually fit fully in you bun, if not overhang it (so no sad spaces of all bread left at either end).

 While you can get by with simple tools—barbecue skewer, sharp knife—there are also products on the market that aim to make it easier on the less dexterous: